yingying96/hats-ci/guidetohats.md

 # Guide to hats-ci

-We have put together this step by step guide to assist new developers to use hats-ci.
+We have put together this step by step guide to assist new windows/mac OS developers to use hats-ci.

 **You will learn how to:**
 * Get started with Hats-ci
 * Run robot scripts using Hats-ci
 * View logs and recordings generated

 ## Step 0.
-Pre-requisites
+Pre-requisite
 Ensure that you have already downloaded the latest version of [hats-ci](https://github.com/younglim/hats-ci)

 ## Step 1.
-Understand the folder structure
+Check out the folder structure

+After downloading the latest version of hats-ci, you will see hats folder.

+Navigate to the robot_automation folder

     hats
     ├── robot_automation